-The first step in finding a donor is taking a blood test from you to identify your tissue type.
+The first step in finding a donor is for you to have a blood test to find your tissue type.
 Your tissue type is the combination of proteins on the surface of your cells called human leukocyte antigen (HLA) markers.
-Your immune system uses your HLA markers to recognise cells in the body as your own.
+Your immune system uses your HLA markers to recognise your own normal body cells.

-After the transplant, your blood will change to their blood group.
+Your donor does not need to have the same blood group as you.
+After the transplant, your blood group changes to their blood group.

-Parents, half-brothers and half-sisters will not usually be a good match.
+Parents, half-brothers, and half-sisters are not usually a good match.

-If you don’t have a match among your relatives, your doctors can look for a volunteer unrelated donor (VUD).
-There are donor registries in the UK which have lists of possible volunteer unrelated donors.
+If you do not have a close match in your family your doctors will look for a volunteer donor who is not related to you.
+There are donor registries in the UK, such as Anthony Nolan, which have lists of possible volunteer unrelated donors.

 Stem cells from cord blood

-Your weight is important when deciding whether a cord blood transplant is suitable.
-People who are heavier need more stem cells for a successful transplant, and it’s not always possible to get enough stem cells from cord blood.
+A person’s weight can be a factor when doctors are deciding whether a cord blood transplant is suitable.
+People who weigh more need more stem cells for a transplant to be successful.
+It may not always be possible to get enough stem cells from cord blood.

 Sometimes doctors can use cord blood from two different cords in one transplant if they are both a close match.
 This is called a double cord blood transplant.